 Terry did NOT commit the crime of petty theft.
 This is because she did not intend to deprive Melissa of the cell phone for a long enough period to really affect her ownership or enjoyment of it.7

-The legal definition of theft by false pretense is:
+Under Penal Code 532, the legal definition of theft by false pretense is: